mirsamantajbakhsh/OnionHarvester-Server/README.md

 ```
 ## Response
 Clients after harvesting the range of addresses, can send results to the server as a JSON http post request.
-It must be a HTTP post request with two parameter:
+It must be a HTTP post request with these parameters:
 - id
 - addresses
+- complete

-The id is an unique id that client got in request section and addresses is JSON format of valid Onion addresses.
+The id is a unique id that client received in request section and addresses is JSON format of valid Onion addresses.
+The complete parameter is used when the client has searched incompletely, so we will accept the response but that range will be kept for search again so it should have ```true``` or ```false``` value.
-The addresses parameter should be an array of addresses, ports and scanned times like:
+The addresses parameter should be an array of addresses, ports and scanned times like below.
+If scan hasn't any result so do'nt send addresses parameter:
 ```
 [["address 1", port number, "date time (format: YYYY-MM-DD HH:MM)"], ["address 2", port number, "date time (format: YYYY-MM-DD HH:MM)"]]
 ```